Superfields, nilpotent superfields and superschemes: How to deal with algebraic constraints.

 $\square$

 \end{remark}

 In this situation we do not have enough odd variables for the problem with $n>3$ to be interesting.
 One can add more odd variables by going to extended supersymmetry.
 Physically, though, it is more difficult to give meaning to superspace and superfields in extended supersymmetry.
 We could also consider real superfields, which have four real odd variables.
-Finally, what has been done in the literature is to use several superfields.
+Finally, one can use several superfields.

 In the next section we see how we can satisfy cubic constraints with two superfields.